-DATES EVENTS (2006) APRIL 28 (F) E-193 JULY 27 (Th) E-103 PETITION FORMS FOR SIGNATURES IN LIEU - INDEPENDENT CANDIDATES First and Last day petition forms may be obtained to secure signatures in lieu of all or a portion of the filing fee.
-Signatures submitted on in lieu petitions may also be applied to signature requirements on nomination documents.
-The petitions must be filed no later than July 27.
-(E. C. §§ 8061, 8105, 8106, 8302 & 8405) JUNE 1 (Th) E-159 JULY 31 (M) E-99 SIGNATURES IN LIEU FORMS - SUPREME AND APPELLATE COURT JUSTICES Between these dates, any Justice of the Supreme or Appellate Court may obtain his or her forms for circulating petitions and securing signatures in lieu of all or part of the filing fee.
-The petitions must be filed no later than July 31.
+DATES EVENTS JUNE 2 (M) JULY 31(Th) E-155 E-96 SIGNATURE IN LIEU FORMS - SUPREME AND APPELLATE COURT JUSTICE Between these dates, any Justice of the Supreme or Appellate Court may obtain forms for circulating petitions and securing signatures in lieu of all or part of the filing fee.
 (Calif.
 Const.
 Art.
-VI, § 16 (d) & E.C. § 8106) JUNE 12 (M) E-148 GOVERNOR'S PROCLAMATION Not later than this date, the Governor shall issue the General Election proclamation.
-(E. C. §§ 1200 & 12000) JUNE 12 (M) E-148 AUG.
-11 (F) E-88 NOMINATION PERIOD - INDEPENDENT CANDIDATES ONLY First and last day for independent candidates to circulate and leave nomination documents for examination and certification.
-The Secretary of State shall be notified of the signature verification method to be used.
-(E. C. §§ 8403 & 8454)

-DATES EVENTS JUNE 29 (Th) E-131 STATEWIDE MEASURES - QUALIFY FOR BALLOT Last day for initiative or legislative measure to qualify for General Election ballot.
+VI, § 16 (d) and E. C. § 8106) JUNE 9 (M) E-148 GOVERNOR'S PROCLAMATION Not later than this date, the Governor shall issue the General Election proclamation.
+(E. C. § 12000) JUNE 26 (Th) E-131 STATEWIDE MEASURES - QUALIFICATION FOR BALLOT PLACEMENT Last day for initiative or legislative measure to qualify for General Election ballot.
 (Calif.
 Const.
 Art.
-II, § 8(c) & E. C. §§ 9013 & 9040)

-JULY 5 (W) E-125

-DELIVER NOTICE OF ELECTION AND MAP OF DISTRICT - HEALTH CARE, MUNICIPAL WATER AND RECREATION AND PARK DISTRICTS

-Not later than this date the District Secretary shall deliver a notice containing: 1) elective offices, 2) candidate statement word limitation (200 or 400 words), 3) designated party responsible for statement cost (candidate or district) and 4) required method of payment, i.e., advance, if cost is payable by candidate.
+II, § 8(c) and E. C. §§ 9016 and 9040) JULY 2 (W) E-125 NOTICE OF ELECTION AND MAP OF DISTRICT - HEALTH CARE, MUNICIPAL WATER AND RECREATION AND PARK DISTRICTS Not later than this date the District Secretary shall deliver a notice containing: 1) elective offices, 2) candidate statement word limitation (200 or 400 words), 3) designated party responsible for statement cost (candidate or district) and 4) requirement to pay in advance, if cost is payable by candidate.
 The District Secretary shall also provide a map delineating the district boundaries and depicting divisions within the district, if any, accompanied by a statement indicating in which division directors are to be elected and whether any elective officer is to be elected at large.

-(E. C. §§ 10509, 10522 & 13307)
+(E. C. §§ 10509, 10522 and 13307)

-NOTE: WATER AGENCY AND WATER REPLENISHMENT DISTRICTS - Suggested date for district secretary to submit above mentioned information.

-APPOINTMENTS IN LIEU OF ELECTION - RESOURCE CONSERVATION DISTRICTS

-If no petition is filed by this date, and the board of directors of either the Antelope Valley Resource Conservation District or the Resource Conservation District of the Santa Monica Mountains has not requested rescission of the previously adopted resolution providing for appointments in lieu of election, the Board of Supervisors shall appoint directors pursuant to Public Resources Code Section 9314 and no election shall be conducted by the county elections official.
+JULY 2 (W) E-125 NOTE: WATER AGENCY AND WATER REPLENISHMENT DISTRICTS Suggested date for district secretary to submit above mentioned.
+EXCEPTION: Districts seeking to change division boundaries are required to follow Elections Code § 22000.
+This code requires that changes to division boundaries must be made prior to the 180 days preceding the election of any director.
+APPOINTMENTS IN LIEU OF ELECTION - RESOURCE CONSERVATION DISTRICTS If no petition is filed by this date, and the board of directors of either the Antelope Valley Resource Conservation District or the Resource Conservation District of the Santa Monica Mountains has not requested rescission of the previously adopted resolution providing for appointments in lieu of election, the Board of Supervisors shall appoint directors pursuant to Public Resources Code § 9314 and no election shall be conducted by the county elections official.
+JULY 7 (M) E-120 SPECIAL GOVERNING BOARD MEMBER ELECTION RESOLUTION (School Districts) Last day for governing boards to adopt a resolution (known as "Specifications of the Election Order") and file it with the County Superintendent of Schools and Registrar-Recorder/County Clerk stating the date and purpose of election.